nus-cs2103/old-website/contents/coding-standards-css.md

 Drop the units for 0 values (eg: margin: 0) <br>
 All attribute(s) are to be specified in individual lines <br>
 Attributes must have one more indentation than the selector <br>
-indent attributes that require browser specifications so that the actual attribute being declared are in one column --refer to [Writing Your Best Code](https://www.google.com/url?q=http://learn.shayhowe.com/html-css/writing-your-best-code/%23css-coding-practices&sa=D&ust=1480717086146000&usg=AFQjCNEmbPGCl_znVtLr8ud0kbW3_jbbwQ) for examples <br>
+Indent attributes that require browser specifications so that the actual attribute being declared are in one column -- refer to [Writing Your Best Code](http://learn.shayhowe.com/html-css/writing-your-best-code/#css-coding-practices) for examples <br>

 ### General Details<a name="general-details"></a>